-Dark chocolate is rich in antioxidants and healthy fats that may help reduce inflammation and improve heart health.
-It also contains small amounts of minerals such as iron, magnesium, and potassium (6).
+Dark chocolate is rich in antioxidants and healthy fats that can help reduce inflammation and improve heart health.
+It also contains small amounts of minerals such as iron, magnesium, and potassium (10).

-Keep in mind that most commercial dark chocolates have added sugar and other unhealthy ingredients, so choose one with a minimal ingredient list for the most health benefits.
+It’s important to keep in mind that most commercial dark chocolates contain added sugar and other unhealthy ingredients, so you should choose one with a minimal ingredient list for the most health benefits.

 Simple meal idea: